solid/notifications/webhook-subscription-2021.md

 ## 5. Unsubscribe API

-All servers implementing the `WebHookSubscription2022` protocol `MUST` provide a unique resource for each subscription.
+All servers implementing the `WebHookSubscription2021` protocol `MUST` provide a unique resource for each subscription.
 This will be called the "Unsubscribe Endpoint."

 If a `DELETE` request is received at the unsubscribe endpoint, the Pod `MUST` forget that subscription and any subsequent actions should not trigger a webhook request.

-If a request is received at the unsubscribe endpoint and it does not include an Authorization or DPoP header, the Authorization or DPoP Headers are invalid, or the WebId in the authorization header does not correspond with the WebId that made the subscription, the Pod `MUST` reject the request.
+If a request is received at the unsubscribe endpoint and it does not include an Authorization or DPoP header, the Authorization or DPoP Headers are invalid, or the WebID in the authorization header does not correspond with the WebID that made the subscription, the Pod `MUST` reject the request.

 ## 6. Features
 This section details the additional features built for `WebHookSubscription2021`.